rcmccartney/parallel_regression/README.md

 ****************Parallel version********************

-Usage: java pj2 LogRegSeq <trainFile> <chunked>
+Usage: java pj2 LogRegPar <trainFile>
 <trainFile> is a real-valued data file
-<chunked> is boolean to specify the data was chunked into sub-files on cluster nodes
 #####################
 The following are additional options available:
-[seed=long] value to seed the prng, default is 1L [testFile=file] specify test set, default is <trainFile>
+[chunked=boolean] to specify the data was chunked into sub-files on cluster nodes, default is true [seed=long] value to seed the prng, default is 1L [testFile=file] specify test set, default is <trainFile>
 [alpha=double] specify learning rate, default is 0.05